Spinners/Spin.Swift/README.md

 That’s it.
 The feedback loop is built.
 What now ?

 If you want to start it, then you have to subscribe to the underlying reactive stream.
-To that end, a new operator “**.stream(from:)**” has been added to Observable in order to connect things together and provide an Observable you can subscribe to.
+To that end, a new operator “**.stream(from:)**” has been added to **Observable** in order to connect things together and provide an Observable you can subscribe to:

 ```swift
 Observable<Levels>